SHORT BIO FOR EVENTS

 Laura is a native of the culturally rich community of Cecilia, Louisiana, located in the region of Acadiana.
 She is a parishioner of St. Joseph Catholic Church and has served as a music minister for over twenty years.
 She was brought up in a home filled with music and love for the Lord.
 Her father, the late Grammy-nominated Cajun musician, Al Berard, along with her mother and sisters were all members of the St. Joseph Church Choir.

 Laura taught music for eight years at St. Genevieve Catholic School in Lafayette, Louisiana, and was named Educator of the Year in 2015.
 She has served the church in many capacities.
 She served on the Diocesan Pastoral Council as the Youth Representative (Diocese of Lafayette).
-At her home parish, she serves as the Faith Formation Coordinator, Communications Director, and Music Ministry Coordinator.
-She has also served the church as the youth choir director, parish convocation team leader, ministries fair organizer, parish-wide workshop facilitator, and a faith formation teacher.
+At her home parish, she serves as the Music Director.
+She has also served the church as the youth choir director, parish convocation team leader, ministries fair organizer, parish-wide workshop facilitator, faith formation coordinator, and a faith formation teacher.

 In 2021, Huval's band, Sweet Cecilia, was nominated in the Best Regional Roots Music Album for “A Tribute to Al Berard”, exactly thirty years after her father was nominated.
 Laura Huval also has a bustling solo career.
 Huval was nominated for the 2021 OffBEAT Magazine “Best of the Beat Awards” in two categories: Best Gospel Artist and Best Country/Folk/Singer-Songwriter Artist.

 In 2019, Huval founded Joyful Noise Ministries, with the mission of “Spreading the Gospel one song at a time.”
 In 2020, she became a published artist at Oregon Catholic Press (OCP), which is a Catholic Publishing Company.
-She has been a guest on Can I Getta Amen Podcast, Many Hail Mary’s At A Time, and has been the featured guest speaker for various events.
+She has been a guest on numerous podcasts (Can I Getta Amen Podcast, Many Hail Mary’s At A Time), and has been the featured guest speaker for various events.
 Huval was also a contributing writer for the Pursuing Peace Devotional Journal released by the Light Project.

 Huval was a featured songwriter during the 2019 SOLO Songwriting Festival and wrote songs with Nashville greats, Jim Lauderdale and Rusty Tabor.
 Huval has shared the stage and collaborated with legends Don Helmes, Jimmy C. Newman, D.L.
 Menard, Vin Bruce, Zachary Richard, Sonny Landreth, Roddie Romero, Buckwheat Zydeco, Louise Goffin, Lil Buck Senegal, and many others.
 She has been featured on albums by Brother Dege Legg, Bas Clas, Bonsoir Catin (Grammy Nominated Album 2015), Lane Mack, Major Handy, Blaine Roy and Second Wind, Ken Holloway, Cameron Dupuy (Grammy Nominated Album 2021), and many more.